How Long Do Overnight Oats Last?

 The oats will continue to soften the longer they sit.
 You may very well like it super creamy and less chewy.

-I personally think they’re best when eaten within a day or two.
+I think they’re best when eaten within a day or two.
 They’re soft but not too mushy.

-(the above photo is of the PB2 Overnight Oats I just posted)
+(The above photo is of the PB2 Overnight Oats I just posted.)

 You may also notice that the longer they sit in the fridge, the liquid will separate from the oats.
 Just give it a quick stir to reincorporate it before eating.

-Another thing is if you top your oats with nuts or coconut flakes, I wouldn’t add them before storing as they will soften if refrigerated.
+Another thing is if you top your oats with nuts or coconut flakes, I wouldn’t add them before storing, as they will soften if refrigerated.

 Same thing with fruit.
 Don’t add the fruit in advance as it’ll soften and get mushy.

 Instead, stir it in before you dig in.
-Fruit, like bananas, will turn brown so just slice the bananas and top before eating.
+Fruit, like bananas, will turn brown, so just slice the bananas and top before eating.

 By the way, did you know that oats that are sealed and stored appropriately can keep for up to 25-30 years?
 Seems like a great thing to add to the pantry.